RustyStriker/bevy_physimple/GETTING_STARTED.md

 - Applying movement(except for `With<Vel>` entities)
 - Actually reacting to the collision events(solving is done automatically, and `With<Vel>` will slide the movement along the collision normal)

-Now I know you might be asking youself:
+Now I know you might be asking yourself:

 ```plain
 But why do I have to take care of all those stuff?